View your child's medical records and schedule appointments through our secure, online portal, day or night.

 A newer type of meningococcal vaccine called MenB (which protects against a type of meningococcal bacterium not covered by the older vaccine) can be given to teens and young adults at the discretion of their doctor.

 Kids and adults should wash their hands well and often, particularly before eating and after using the bathroom, and if they work closely with kids (as in a daycare).
-Avoid close contact with someone who's obviously ill and don't share food, drinks, or eating utensils to also help stop the spread of germs.
+Avoid close contact with someone who's obviously ill and don't share food, drinks, or eating utensils.

 In some cases, doctors may give antibiotics to anyone who has been in close contact with a person who has bacterial meningitis to help prevent infection.